Illinois Compiled Statutes

 (a), (b), (c), (d), or (d-1) is an officer, director, or employee, whether compensated or not;

 (g) any organization in which a person defined in

 (a), (b), (c), (d), or (d-1) is to participate in the management or operation of charitable games.

-The Department of State Police shall provide the criminal background of
+The Illinois State Police shall provide the criminal background of

 any person requested by the Department of Revenue.